 Nuo Eco-Friendly Vertical Laptop Messenger

 We like the look of this for day trips.
 It has a nice, wide cotton shoulder strap long enough to wear as a crossover and a lot of room for everything you need for the day.
 There's a padded pocket for a laptop and another big pocket for carrying guidebooks, maps, sunglasses, or a spare pair of comfortable shoes.
-Under the flap, pockets neatly store pens, mobile phones and other electronic gadgets, cables and cords.
-And, in either red with cream or a kind of khaki green with tan it's modern and good looking.
+Under the flap, pockets neatly store pens, mobile phones, and other electronic gadgets, cables, and cords.
+And, in either red with cream or a kind of khaki green with tan, it's modern and good looking.
 The bag is made of environmentally sourced cotton canvas, is PVC free and contains no AZO dyes.
-It's available for about $70 from ebags.